 Figure 3: Illustration of one block accessed twice

-If the best mode of current CU is skip mode and current CU depth is deep enough, then it usually has no need to try further split RDO for both quadtree and binary tree.
-In JEM5, when the best CU mode is skip mode and the current BT depth is greater than or equal to SKIP_DEPTH, further QT and BT partitioning is stopped.
-The value of SKIP_DEPTH is set equal to 2 for all coding pictures in low delay configuration.
-The value of SKIP_DEPTH is set equal to 2 for the coding pictures of highest temporal layer and is set equal to 3 for the coding pictures of other temporal layers in random access configuration.
+If the selected mode of the current CU is skip mode and the current CU depth is deep enough, then there is usually no need to consider further quadtree or binary tree splitting of that CU.
+In the JEM, when the selected CU mode is skip mode and the current BT depth is greater than or equal to SKIP_DEPTH, further QT and BT partitioning is stopped.
+The value of SKIP_DEPTH is set equal to 2 for all coding pictures in the low delay configuration.
+The value of SKIP_DEPTH is set equal to 2 for the coding pictures of highest temporal layer and is set equal to 3 for the coding pictures of other temporal layers in the random access configuration.